Field Mag may receive a minor kickback from purchases made via affiliate links.

 What is the difference between SLR and Rangefinder cameras?

 Aside from film formats, there are a number of different film camera types, too.
 The most popular being SLR and rangefinder.
 SLR stands for Single-Lens Reflex, a design in which an internal mirror reflects what the camera is “seeing” into the viewfinder.
-When you look into the viewfinder, you’re actually seeing through the lens, which allows for more precise composition and depth of field analysis.
+When you look into the viewfinder of a film SLR, you’re actually seeing through the lens, which allows for more precise composition and depth of field analysis.

 The viewfinder on a rangefinder camera, on the other hand, doesn’t “look” through the lens like an SLR does, but instead through a mechanical series of lenses and mirrors that approximates what the lens is seeing.
 There are frame lines in this viewfinder, and it does align with the lens to allow accurate focusing and composition.
 But, you don’t see the same depth of field perception as with an SLR.
 That's the con of a rangefinder.
 The main pro is that the lack of collapsible mirror in the body—the function that characterizes an SLR—allows rangefinder camera bodies to be much smaller and more compact.

 Street photographers often prefer rangefinders as they are generally more slender and able to shoot a little more off the cuff.
+They’re also much quieter.
 Landscape photographers and other generalists often prefer SLRs because of the depth of field POV.

 Of course, there are also Twin-Lens Reflex cameras, commonly referred to as a TLR.
 They are either greatly loved or fiercely hated.
 Your mom might have a dusty one on a shelf somewhere.
 Ultimately, preference boils down to a matter of opinion, style and experience.
 The same goes for camera models as well.